Home / Hungary Compare Privacy Laws

 The Hungarian Stance: Hungary opted not to lower the threshold.
 The age of valid digital consent remains firmly at 16 years old.

 Any business targeting teenagers in Hungary must obtain verifiable consent from a parent or legal guardian for users under 16.
+Learn more about age restrictions and parental consent requirements across the EU.

 4. Severe Scrutiny on AI and "Legitimate Interest"